January 9, 2017

 A letter issued by a bank upon contract initialization on behalf of its client that guarantees payment to fulfill a contract should the client fail to meet its contractual obligations with the third party.

 Wire transfers allow individuals and companies to efficiently and securely transfer funds electronically to other individuals or entities.

 A zero balance account receives only enough funds from the concentration account to cover checks presented each day in order to maintain a balance of zero.
 These accounts are used to eliminate excess balances and increase investment opportunities.

 Don’t let banking terminology overwhelm you.
 Talk to a Revere Bank representative today to get answers to your questions.
-For more information, contact us online, call or email a Revere Bank relationship manager at 866-950-5784 or firstname.lastname@example.org.
+For more information, contact us online, contact a Revere Bank relationship manager by phone at 866-950-5784 or by email.

 This publication does not constitute legal, accounting or other professional advice.
 Although it is intended to be accurate, neither the publisher nor any other party assumes liability for loss or damage due to reliance on this material.
 Websites not belonging to this organization are provided for information only.
 No endorsement is implied.